sbalnojan/easy-functional-data-engineering/example_6/README.md

  - (./day-2)
  - put orders into imported_orders/{DATE}/orders.csv
- - Create an aggregated sales model, keep the import date.
+ - UPDATE THE SALES MODEL, by joining all orders together...
+Create an aggregated sales model, keep the import date!

 **Task 2: Roll Back**